Broken Arrow (1950 film): Plot

 Despite the agreement, Apaches attack an army wagon train and kill the survivors.
 The townsfolk try to lynch Jeffords as a traitor for working with their enemies before he is saved by principled general Oliver Otis Howard, who recruits him to negotiate a wider peace treaty with Cochise.
-They devise a peace treaty with Cochise, but a group led by Geronimo oppose it and leave the stronghold.
+They devise a peace treaty, but a group led by Geronimo oppose it and leave the stronghold.
 When the renegades ambush a stagecoach, Jeffords seeks help from Cochise, and the stagecoach is saved with the Apaches' help.

 Jeffords and Sonseeahray marry in an Apache ceremony.
 Slade's son visits Jeffords and Cochise to inform them about two of his horses stolen by Cochise's people.
 Cochise doubts his story, as he knows that Slade hates the Apaches.
 They accompany the boy up the canyon and are ambushed by Slade and a gang of men from Tucson.
 Jeffords is shot and badly wounded and Sonseeahray is shot and killed, but Cochise kills most of the men, including Slade.
 Cochise forbids Jeffords to retaliate, arguing that peace must be maintained.
 General Howard arrives with some of the townsfolk and informs Jeffords and Cochise that the men who survived the ambush and fled have been captured and will be executed for their crime.
 The townsfolk offer their condolences and apologize.

 Jeffords rides off with the belief that the death of Sonseeahray ensured a lasting peace and that she will always be with him.